WangYuzhen1996/Methods_of_MNIST/README.md

 # Methods_of_MNIST
-PCA , CNN, FGSM  using MNIST
+PCA , CNN, FGSM  using datasets of MNIST and SVHN.